pressol/pressol.github.io/uk_cycling_brands.md

 - [Findra](https://bit.ly/3HHWgvZ) - Sustainable Clothing Brand
 - [Velobici](https://bit.ly/3ChsTiN) - UK designed and manufactured
 - [Sturdy Cycles](https://bit.ly/3hCPHjx) - Made to Measure‍ Titanium Bicycles - They look really nice bike would love to own one :smile:
+- [rapha](https://bit.ly/3i4aInz) - UK based company designs in the UK but a lot of the clothing is manufactured in China
+- [kitbrix](https://bit.ly/3i3skjG) - Great waterproof bags used by British Triathlon and British Cycling